keeleinstituut/tv-common-laravel-amqp/README.md

 # tv-common-laravel-amqp

-The simple lib for publishing/consuming messages using AMQP protocol (RabbitMQ).
+The simple lib for synchronization of entities between services.
+It includes:
+- publishing/consuming messages using AMQP protocol (RabbitMQ).
+- Helper classes for full/single entities synchronization

 ## Install